💼 Custom Development vs Accounting Software Providers

 Plus, you can create a set of criteria to evaluate your company’s security system from time to time.

-So, when writing or updating the code, it’s important to perform testing so there are no bugs or breaches.
+So, when writing or updating the code, it’s important to perform tests so there are definitely no bugs or breaches.
 To automate some parts of this process, you can enable Continuous Integration and Continuous Delivery (CI/CD).

-Continuous Integration can enable regular bugs and breaches scanning of each new code version.
-All testing is performed not on the actual code but in the library where the code is replicated.
+Continuous Integration can enable regular scanning for any bugs and breaches with each new code version.
+All testing is not performed on the actual code though but in the library where the code is replicated.

-Once an issue is spotted, you’ll get informed so your development team could fix the problem.
-Once you’re done with this stage, Continuous Delivery takes up.
+Once an issue is spotted, you get notified so your development team can fix the problem.
+When you’re done with this stage, Continuous Delivery takes up.
 With the help of CD, you can automatically apply fixes to the code and make the whole process even quicker.

-In this section, we’re going to review top features that you might need in your software.
+In this section, we’re going to review the top features that you might need in your software.

 As for income filtering, it’s pretty similar.
 You can have filters by categories (deposit, investment, income from project, etc.), date, amount of money, bank account, destination, etc.

 Apart from these features, you can also enable multi-currency transactions.
-With the help of banking services integration, you can add automatic categorization of your money turnover.
-Plus, transactions from and to your banking account can also be tracked automatically.
+With the help of the integration of banking services, you can add automatic categorization of your money turnover.
+Plus, transactions from and to your banking account can be also tracked automatically.

 This feature allows you to build and access any data by using report templates.
-What’s great about it is that you don’t have to wait for a certain date for a report to be ready since it’s formed automatically.
-This way, you can have an overview of a general situation or a specific KPI at any time.
+What’s great about it is that you don’t have to wait until a certain date for a report to be ready since it’s formed automatically.
+This way, you can have an overview of any general situation or a specific KPI at any time.

 Plus, it’s essential to make reporting forms customizable.
-So, it can be adding or removing tabs and columns, adding and changing formulas, leaving comments next to reporting files, comparing actual and budgeted numbers, etc.
+That can be adding or removing tabs and columns, adding and changing formulas, leaving comments next to reporting files, comparing actual and budgeted numbers, etc.

-Another great idea might be to add the block/unblock feature.
-For instance, there’s a report that you want to archive and make editing impossible unless you unblock the report.
+Another great idea might be to add a block/unblock feature.
+For instance, if there’s a report that you want to archive and make editing impossible for unless you unblock it first.

 Firstly, you can create an invoice template and simply fill out the blanks like amount of money, name, etc. For a more convenient payment process for both parties, you should add several payment options like debit and credit card, Apple & Google Pay, PayPal, and others.

 You can also automate invoicing through emailing, for instance.
-Once the invoice is formed, you can set the date and time when it’ll be sent.
-It might be a good idea to add a “Pay now” button so clients could pay once they receive an invoice.
+Once the invoice is formed, you can set the date and time when it should be sent.
+It might be a good idea to add a “Pay now” button so clients can pay right when they receive their invoice.

 If your business model includes requesting a certain % of the fee as a deposit before you actually start working on the project, you can enable such a feature within your software as well.